liuyang89116/MyPractice/sec_2_oop_concepts.md

 Because of ambiguity.

 ###39) Can we overload main() method?
-Yes, You can have many main() methods in a class by overloading the main method.
+Yes, you can have many main() methods in a class by overloading the main method.
 ![](sec2_13.png)